alicechang29/jobly-react/tickets.md

 15. Figma - Update with errors

+16. Can we use onClick and to props for NavLink?

+17. Create a more secure Navigation Comp.
+    Check the token rather than the username and fName

 # LEARNING
 For search forms, can keep the state of the input and not clear it out